 (In the name of journalistic integrity, of course, I should probably also head out to The Grill this Friday — just for comparison’s sake.)

-Brad McElhinny is the editor and publisher of The Charleston Daily Mail.
-I’m the managing editor and design editor for the Charleston Daily Mail.
+Author: I’m the managing editor and design editor for the Charleston Daily Mail.
 I was raised in Beckley and graduated with two degrees from West Virginia University.
 I live with my wife, two kids and a cat in Charleston.
 I’m a terrible, terrible homeowner.
 Read more from this author